 AT&T recently named Ramon “Ray” Flores to be the Regional Vice President of AT&T Puerto Rico and the U.S. Virgin Islands.
 Flores most recently served as Director of Legislative and External Affairs for AT&T Florida.

-As Regional Vice President, Flores will work closely with community leaders, elected officials, stakeholders and others at AT&T to bring the best technology, including the fastest mobile Internet network, to consumers.
+As Regional Vice President, Flores will work closely with community leaders, elected officials, stakeholders and others at AT&T to bring the best technology, including the fastest Mobile Broadband network, to consumers.

 “Ray’s leadership on issues critical to building communities and making them a better place to live and raise our families was instrumental in convening a diverse group of academic and community leaders to address the Boom vs. Bust Housing crisis in South Florida,” said Dario Moreno, former Executive Director of the Metropolitan Center and professor of political science at FIU.
 “This attention to community and Ray’s leadership skills and experience make his appointment as Regional Vice President of Puerto Rico & U.S. Virgin Islands a win-win for everyone.”

 Luis De Rosa, President of the South Florida Puerto Rican Chamber of Commerce and vice president of the National Coalition of Puerto Rican Chambers of Commerce said, “Having known Mr. Flores for many years and witnessed his ability to bring diverse groups together to address community needs, I am confident that under his leadership the resources of AT&T will be focused on making Puerto Rico and the U.S.-VI a better place to live and raise our families.”

 In addition to his company responsibilities, Flores has also been very involved in community and charitable activities.